Overview

 3D.Glass makes a ski livelier because glass is the springiest material in the ski.
 It makes a ski more resistant to twist because it has its own sidewalls.
 It helps maintain edge contact on hard snow and bats away clumps of broken snow off trail.
 It can’t put your boots on for you, but it does just about everything else.

-Eight years ago, Völkl unveiled the fifth generation of its legendary Mantra, the M5.
+Nine years ago, Völkl unveiled the fifth generation of its legendary Mantra, the M5.
 The Mantra M5 was created to win back the experts who once formed the backbone of the brand’s market support.
 The key to its success was a new way of deploying Titanal, breaking the top laminate into 3 pieces.
 Two long stirrups of .6mm Titanal wrapped around the tip and tail, while a third, .3mm strip occupied the center of the ski.
-None of the pieces connected, which allowed a honking layer of glass directly below them to “breathe.
+None of the pieces connected, which allowed a honking layer of glass directly below them to “breathe.”

 By that I mean the broken-up top laminate made it both easier for the skier to flex the center of the ski and, just as importantly, allows the fiberglass sheet to compress.
 The instant the skier released the pressure, ping!, the glass rebounded and popped the skier into the top of the next turn.
 If there was one trait the original Titanal Frame could hang its hat on, it was rebound energy.

-Five years ago, Titanal Frame spread its wings, infiltrating the Frontside genre with the Deacon 84 and moving to the front of the line in the All-Mountain East category with the Kendo 88.
+Six years ago, Titanal Frame spread its wings, infiltrating the Frontside genre with the Deacon 84 and moving to the front of the line in the All-Mountain East category with the Kendo 88.
 Not coincidentally, the Kendo 88 and Deacon 84 also shared the 3D Radius Sidecut, an ingenious way of creating a classic “combi,” or hybrid GS/SL ski.
 If you ride the ski at a low edge angle, you’ll engage the longer radius tip and tail so you can cruise without fear of being yanked into a tight turn.
 To activate the slalomesque midsection, the skier needs to elevate the edge angle and apply pressure to the softened-up center section, and bingo!
 The ski tightens its turn radius instantly and in the same heartbeat releases the edge with enthusiasm.
 Once you understand how to operate it, 3D Radius is a gas to engage.

-At the other end of the agility scale lay the Mantra 102, also introduced five years ago and also embellished with Titanal Frame and 3D Radius, which in this over-sized application created a ski that tried to subdue terrain rather than caress it.
+At the other end of the agility scale lay the Mantra 102, also introduced six years ago and also embellished with Titanal Frame and 3D Radius, which in this over-sized application created a ski that tried to subdue terrain rather than caress it.

 Völkl has a huge fan base among strong women skiers who have three Titanal Frame models to call their own: Kenja 88, Secret 102 and the Secret 96.
 None of these women’s models have been watered down to placate the masses; they’re every bit as bold and badass as their unisex counterparts.